Skip to main content

 All community health boards will continue to self-report annually (on a 4-point scale from can fully meet to cannot meet) on their ability to meet a set of 46 national measures.

-Instructions are coming soon and will be available online here: Instructions for Local Public Health Act Annual Reporting
+Instructions are available online here: Instructions for Local Public Health Act Annual Reporting

 Performance-related accountability requirement